srijan-paul/srijan-paul.github.io/src/content/blog/monparsing.md

 The `bind` operation takes a `Parser a` (p) and a function `a -> Parser b` (f), and returns a `Parser b`.
 The idea is to apply `p`, if it fails then we have an empty list which results in `concat [[]]` = `[]`.
-If `p` successfully parses `inp` into one more possible parse results, we apply `f` to each of the results to get corresponding `Parser b`s and then apply those to the rest of the input.
+If `p` successfully parses `inp` into one or more possible parse results, we apply `f` to each of the results to get corresponding `Parser b`s and then apply those to the rest of the input.

 With this new extension, our `sat` parser can be re-written as: